sam23121/ChefAssistAI/README.md

 ### RAG flow evaluation

 I used the LLM-as-a-Judge metric to evaluate the quality of our RAG flow.
+The llm used was from groq using llama3.1-70b-versatile

 in a sample with 200 records, I had: